roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Container network/Associate an EIP with a pod.md

     "vpc:ReleaseEipAddress"
     ```

-    1. On the [RAM role AliyunCSManagedNetworkRole](https://ram.console.aliyun.com/roles/AliyunCSManagedNetworkRole)[RAM role AliyunCSManagedNetworkRole](https://partners-intl.aliyun.com/roles/AliyunCSManagedNetworkRole) page, find the policy and click **Add Permissions** on the right side of the page.
+    1. On the [RAM role AliyunCSManagedNetworkRole](https://ram.console.aliyun.com/roles/AliyunCSManagedNetworkRole) page, find the policy and click **Add Permissions** on the right side of the page.

     2. In the Add Permissions panel, click **+ Create Policy** in the **Select Policy** section to create a custom policy.